-Kiarash was born in Ottawa, Canada in 1983.
+Kiarash was born in Ottawa, Canada, in 1983.
 His parents were both international students from Iran.
 They completed their studies and left without applying for immigration.
 Kiarash was only four months old when his parents left Canada for good.
-Kiarash has never travelled to Canada and does not hold any Canadian documents other than his birth certificate.
-A friend of Kiarash recently told him, he is a Canadian citizen.
+Kiarash has never travelled to Canada and holds no Canadian documents besides his birth certificate.
+A friend of Kiarash recently told him he is a Canadian citizen.
 He wonders if this is true.

 Many people around the world consider Canadian citizenship a privilege.
 One of the reasons that people immigrate to Canada is to become Canadian citizens.
-They leave their home country, their language, their relatives, and sometimes their culture and beliefs behind to pursue a new life which eventually turns them into Canadian citizens.
+They leave their home country, language, relatives, and sometimes their culture and beliefs behind to pursue a new life, eventually becoming Canadian citizens.

 People could become Canadians either by birth or through naturalization.
-The Canadian Citizenship Act calls naturalization, citizenship by way of grant.
+The Canadian Citizenship Act calls for naturalization citizenship by way of a grant.

 Who is a Canadian By BIRTH?

 There are two ways that a person becomes a Canadian by birth.
-If someone is born in Canada, then they automatically become a Canadian citizen.
-The only exception is when one of the parents is a foreign country employee or diplomat and the other parent is not a Canadian citizen or permanent resident of Canada.
+If someone is born in Canada, they automatically become Canadian citizens.
+The only exception is when one of the parents is a foreign country employee or diplomat, and the other is not a Canadian citizen or permanent resident of Canada.

-The other option for citizenship by birth is for those people who are born outside Canada, but at least one of their parents is a first generation Canadian.
-You are a first generation Canadian if you are either born inside Canada or if you become a Canadian by way of naturalization.
+The other option for citizenship by birth is for those born outside Canada, but at least one of their parents is a first-generation Canadian.
+You are a first-generation Canadian if you are born inside Canada or become a Canadian through naturalization.

 Who is a Naturalized Citizen?

-Simply put, a naturalized citizen is someone who immigrates to Canada first and then after a few years applies and becomes a Canadian citizen.
-For example, according to the existing regulations, if you are a landed immigrant and in the past five years have spent at least three years in Canada, then you may apply for citizenship.
-The next steps usually involve in submitting some documents, taking a citizenship test, and eventually taking the Oath of Citizenship (or rather attending the Citizenship ceremony).
+A naturalized citizen immigrates to Canada first and then, after a few years, applies and becomes a Canadian citizen.
+For example, according to the existing regulations, you may apply for citizenship if you are a landed immigrant and have spent at least 1,095 days in Canada in the past five years.
+The following steps usually involve submitting documents, taking a citizenship test, and eventually taking the Oath of Citizenship (or attending the Citizenship ceremony).